Alexcj10/OpenChain-Network/README.md

 3. **Join the Community**: Follow updates and engage with us as we progress with development.

 ## 🔧 Project Development
 This project is in the early stages of development.
-We plan to launch the **SMART Network Token** on the Solana blockchain and develop the ecosystem around it.
+We plan to launch the **SMART Network Token (SNET)** on the Solana blockchain and develop the ecosystem around it.

 ---

 ### 🚀 Roadmap
-1. **Phase 1**: Build and deploy SMART Network Token on Solana.
+1. **Phase 1**: Build and deploy SMART Network Token (SNET) on Solana.
 2. **Phase 2**: Create decentralized applications (dApps) that utilize the token.
 3. **Phase 3**: Launch token on DEX (PancakeSwap, Solana-based exchanges).
 4. **Phase 4**: Community growth and partnerships.